On the equivariant implicit function theorem with low regularity and applications to geometric variational problems

-Let us now look at the question of lack of a \emph{gradient} for the function $\mathfrak f$; we define a \emph{gradient-like} map by introducing a suitable vector bundle on the manifold $\mathfrak M$, defined by the following axioms: \begin{itemize} \item[(D1)] $\mathcal E\to\mathfrak M$ is a $\mathcal C^k$-Banach vector bundle; \item[(D2)] there exist $\mathcal C^k$-vector bundle morphisms:
+Let us now look at the question of lack of a \emph{gradient} for the function $\mathfrak f$; we define a \emph{gradient-like} map by introducing a suitable vector bundle on the manifold $\mathfrak M$, defined by the following axioms: